 Neonates and infants (0 – 2 years)

 For the youngest, the FLACC (Faces, Legs, Arms, Cry, Consolability) scale can be useful.
 This scale comprises five components.
 The child needs to be observed for at least a minute.
-A child of this age isn’t going to be able to tell you much about their pain, so you need to rely heavily on your observational skills.
+A child of this age isn’t able to tell you much about their pain, so you need to rely heavily on your observational skills.
 Involving the parent in the assessment is key.

 Toddlers and preschoolers (2 – 4 years)